 She has been given the name Gilma – A combination of Gilbert (the name of the hotel’s General Manager) and Maria (the lovely traveler who showed great compassion to this animal).

-Gilbert, Jean Claude and Maria, three people whose life would have never being intertwined, are bonded forever by the power of compassion in action.
+Gilbert, Jean Claude, and Maria, three people whose lives would have never been intertwined, are bonded forever by the power of compassion in action.

 Some quotes from our friends in Rwanda to our traveler who has been receiving updates and will continue to support the cow from back home.

-“I thank you so much, because you are the one who wakes me up emotionally.
-I will try my best to give her an affection she deserves.
-I will also thank you for sharpening my mind to think beyond and protect the nature and all the creatures around me.
+“I thank you so much because you are the one who wakes me up emotionally.
+I will try my best to give her the affection she deserves.
+I will also thank you for sharpening my mind to think beyond and protect nature and all the creatures around me.
 I come to know that the animals have the same feelings as humans.”